 Gardening.
 There is something about the fresh air, dirt and being surrounded by plants that can help give you time to think.

 Road Trips.
 I love to drive.
 No music, just hours of road and plenty of time to think and explore ideas.

 But that is just me.
 Discover your own zones for thinking.

 The Creative Safari

-The way I do it is to create a Safari.
-It’s probably more like a guided tour but Safari sounds better.
+What I have been trying to do a create a Safari.
+It’s probably more like a guided tour, but Safari sounds better.
 The idea is simple.
-I print out a list of all of the items above and then quickly run through the list and decide which are relevant for the project and which are not.
+I print out a list of all of the items above and then quickly run through the list and decide which are relevant to the project and which are not.
 I then make some comments to help focus my journey.